 Average cost of such electric work is $300-500 with materials, or less per zone, if you will be adding new wiring / circuit breakers for each zone anyway.

-Mini-Split heat pumps / air conditioners are excellent choice for when you don’t have duct work in a certain area of your home, or it is to costly to install a dedicated HVAC system.
+Mini-Splits are an excellent choice for when you don’t have duct work in a certain area of your home, or it is to costly to install a dedicated HVAC system.
 High efficiency Mini-split AC can save you as much 25% in annual energy costs!

 A typical household will save as much as $1025/year*** or more!
 It really makes sense to convert your HVAC system for Ductless Mini-Split, whether your main objective is Heating, Cooling or both!